 There are several well-known perks of jobs in recruitment.
 If you’re an experienced recruiter, you’ll already know that recruitment jobs offer variety, great career prospects, uncapped earning potential and the lure of exciting rewards and incentives.
 However, the choice to get into life sciences recruitment can be based on the following points, whether or not you have had previous experience:

 It’s no secret that one of the principle things that drives us is the desire to be happy and fulfilled in the workplace.
 According to OfficeVibe, a staggering 88% of employees admit that they don’t have a passion for their work.
 The chance to work in recruitment gives you an opportunity to pursue an engaging and worthwhile career, one that leaves you feeling satisfied at the end of the day.

-Working with pharmaceutical and biotechnology clients to recruit the finest talent is an excellent way to contribute to the development of new drugs and treatments that will be used to help hundreds of thousands of people worldwide.
+Working with pharmaceutical, biotechnology and medtech clients to recruit the finest talent is an excellent way to contribute to the development of new drugs and products that will be used to help hundreds of thousands of people worldwide.
 It’s a chance to use your qualifications, skills and expertise to really make an impact within one of the most successful and important industries in the world.
 Every exceptional candidate you place at these leading, global companies will bring them a step closer to providing the world with life-saving medicines.
 You’ll be safe in the knowledge that every day is an opportunity to make a difference.

 Dealing with people who care

 If you are coming from a previous job in recruitment, one of the first things you will notice is the high calibre of professionals you will be working with.
-Clients will range from global pharmaceutical giants, innovative biotechnology companies and leading contract research organisations (CROs).
+Clients will range from global pharmaceutical and medical device giants, to medtech and biotech start-ups, and leading contract research organisations (CROs).